chirag21r/CRM-SDE-Assignemnt-Xeno/README.md

 **System**
 - `GET /api/public/health` - Check if everything's running

-## Authentication Setup

-**Development Mode:** By default, the app runs without authentication to make testing easier.

-**Production Mode:** To enable Google OAuth:
-1. Set `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in your backend environment
-2. In the frontend, edit `src/main.jsx` and remove the line that forces `isAuthed` to `true`

-## Deploying to Production

-**Backend (using Render):**
-- Set start command: `java -jar target/*.jar --server.port=$PORT`
-- Add all your environment variables in the Render dashboard
-- Make sure `FRONTEND_URL` matches your deployed frontend URL

-**Frontend (using Render Static Sites):**
-- Point to the `dist/` folder after build
-- Set up URL rewrites so API calls (`/api`, `/oauth2`, `/login`, `/logout`) get routed to your backend service

-## What I didn't include

-I intentionally kept the architecture simple for this demo.
-In a real production system, you'd probably want to add:
-- Message queues for decoupling write operations
-- More sophisticated error handling and retry logic
-- Database connection pooling and optimization
 - Comprehensive logging and monitoring

 The codebase is structured to make it easy to add these features later if needed.